clb953/KMOChanges2806/19c/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/2/2d/Marie_Stopes_in_her_laboratory%2C_1904.jpg)

-Charlotte Carmichael was born in Edinburgh and attended Mr Oliphant’s mixed school.
-Frustrated by the exclusion of women from universities, she joined the Ladies' Edinburgh Debating Society in 1866 and submitted poems and articles.
+Frustrated by the exclusion of women from universities, Charlotte Carmichael joined the Ladies' Edinburgh Debating Society in 1866 and submitted poems and articles.
 When university classes were offered to women in 1874, Charlotte began to attend lectures and became the first woman to gain a Certificate in Arts from the University of Edinburgh.

 ## Francis Storr the Elder (1808-1888) and Younger (1839-1919)